qkost/raiders-of-the-lost-dice/NPCs/Malachai, The Barbed Ruin.md

 * Boon of the Night Spirit
 * Boon of Truesight

-The recipient, -------------, agrees to desecrate a three holy sites chosen by the scribe, creating a planar rift connecting the Nine Hells of Baator to each holy site with power granted by the scribe, within one Catha month of invoking this pact.
-Any failure to desecrate these sites or interference after desecration will be considered a violation of this contract.
+The recipient, -------------, agrees to desecrate a three holy sites chosen by the scribe, creating a planar rift connecting the Nine Hells of Baator to each holy site, with power granted by the scribe, within one Catha month of invoking this pact.
+Any failure to desecrate these sites or interference after desecration, directly or indirectly, will be considered a violation of this contract.

 **THIRD PACT**